UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

 Parking charges apply to non-members.
 Parking free for members.
 Car park is 300 metres from the entrance of the castle.
-Room for 30 cars on gravel and there is an overflow car park on the opposite side of the road.
+Room for 30 cars on gravel.

 Our revamped café serves a range of Tudor-inspired dishes, locally sourced food and Suffolk specialities.